Top Cloud and Communications Subscription Service Metrics and KPIs

 While this post focuses on revenue reporting, it is relatively easy apply similar reporting structure to other KPIs such as profit or margin.
 At Nextian we recommend building service reports following income statement structure: revenue, cost, gross profit/margin, sales cost (commissions) and net profit/margin.

-Reporting periods
+Reporting Intervals

-Top subscription service KPIs and metrics
+Top Subscription Service KPIs and Metrics

 KPIDescription